Javier Patiño: Henan Jianye

 On 21 January 2015, Patiño transferred to Chinese Super League club Henan Jianye FC.
 He scored twice on his debut on 8 March, helping his team to a 3–1 home win against Tianjin Teda FC.

 On 20 February 2018, as he was nursing a knee injury, Patiño was released and Henan refused to pay him his due wages.

 Return to Buriram

 In April 2018, Patiño returned to Buriram United.

 Retirement

 Patiño retired from competitive football in November 2021, last playing for Thai League 1 side Port F.C.

 International career

+The Philippine Football Federation were reportedly notified of Patiño through Juan Luis Guirado, who was also born in Spain and an international footballer for the Philippines.
+In late 2012, he was reported to be applying for Filipino citizenship to open the possibility of playing international football for that country.
+He successfully obtained his Filipino passport just in time for the 2014 AFC Challenge Cup qualification tournament which took place from 24 to 26 March 2013 in Manila, and made it into the final 23-man squad,.

 Juani [Guirado] told me it would be a good experience.
 My mother was very emotional.
 It's always been her hope that we reconnect with family and relatives who we haven't seen for a long time.
 What I learn in Spain I will try to impart to the team.
 I didn't imagine [joining the Philippines national team] last year, but I'm here to help.